-The three expert reviewers of REPOA research proposals use the following rating instrument (Figure 3).
+The three expert reviewers of REPOA research proposals use the following rating instrument (Figure 3) and the Induction workshop.
 The rating instrument summarises the reviewer's assessment.
 Each of the assessment criteria is given a score of 1 to 4.
 The scores are summed and divided to give an average score.
 In addition the reviewers provide written critical comments on the main components of the proposal.
 The reviewer does not know who has written the proposal.